-There’s a pervasive scourge of minimalist packaging threatening consumer food and beverage branding.
+There’s a pervasive scourge of minimalism threatening consumer brands.

 You’ve seen them.
 You may buy them.
 You may even love them.
-Those brands that strip away all “unnecessary” packaging graphics and food and beverage branding messaging in service of an unvarnished, anti-branding, ingredients-first message.
+Those brands that strip away all “unnecessary” packaging graphics and messaging in service of an unvarnished, anti-branding, ingredients-first message.

-There are myriad examples, but some of the better-known purveyors of the minimalist packaging approach of food and beverage branding include RX Bar, Brandless, Soylent, Just, Naked Nutrition and Malk, to name a few.
+There are myriad examples, but some of the better-known purveyors of the minimalist approach include RX Bar, Brandless, Soylent, Just, Naked Nutrition and Malk, to name a few.